 What is Production Planning in Manufacturing?

-The scope of production planning includes the “5 Ps” of production: Product, Plant, Process, Program, and People.
-By aligning these elements, your company can achieve a seamless flow of operations that minimizes downtime and maximizes output.
+The scope of production planning usually covers the “5 Ps” of production: Product, Plant, Process, Program, and People.
+When these elements are aligned properly, businesses can improve workflow efficiency, reduce downtime, and maintain more consistent production output.

 Types of Production Planning

 The processes of manufacturing vary heavily from one industry to another.
-Consequently, understanding the environment of your own operation is vital for selecting the right type of production planning to align planning with operation.
+Consequently, understanding the your own operation is vital for selecting the right type of production planning.

 1. Job-Based Planning